Saturday, February 18, 2023

 We all seem to have an innate desire that surfaces some time in our lives to understand where and whom we come from.
 It can help give direction and confirmation to our own sense of purpose, destiny, and self-worth.
 My daughter was ecstatic when she learned more about our family history and our roots here in North America.
 She wanted to know as much as possible and find out if our first nations relations were close enough to get us any benefits (they weren't).
 When I told my Dad about what I'd found of his family history, he was very reserved.
 Understandably so, considering his life experience.
 It took him a long time to warm up to the idea that he has a genuine family history with real blood relatives still living in the province.

 God knew that many people would struggle with their personal heritage and ancestry.
 Wars, divorce, diseases, and other disasters are brutally efficient in wiping out traces of our histories.
-In other situations, we'd prefer to forget what we know about those who preceded us.
-For each of us, no matter the background situation, God offers a new life and a new heritage.
+In many cases, we may prefer to forget what we know about those who preceded us.
+For each of us, though, no matter the background situation, God offers a new life and a new heritage.
 He says:

 I can give you a new name if you will accept the gift of my Son.